Criteria:

 Before your inspection:

 The Township is currently reviewing all private septic systems to place each property into a risk category.
-Township staff will be prioritizing high‑hazard waterfront properties because these systems are closest to lakes and rivers and have the greatest impact on water quality.
+Township staff will be prioritizing high and medium hazard waterfront and near-water properties because these systems are closest to lakes and rivers and have the greatest impact on water quality.

 Property owners will be notified confirming that they are on the inspection list for the season.
-This notice lets you know that Township staff will be conducting inspections on your property at some point during the summer.
+This notice lets you know that Township staff will be conducting inspections on your property at some point during the summer inspection window.

 Staff are prioritizing waterfront and near‑water properties first because these systems pose the highest environmental risk.
 If your property is identified as high-hazard, you will receive a notice before the inspection takes place.